Today we visited the Natural History Museum. We have been learning and reading about dinosaurs so it made sense to go and see some.

 After we went through to the Mammals exhibition where we saw all types of animals ranging from elephants and giraffes and mammals with a tail, kangaroos wolves and a gigantic whale.
 From there we travelled through the core of the earth and experienced an earthquake in a supermarket whilst visiting the Earth Hall.

 It was almost time to head back to nursery, but not before one last peek at the dinosaurs.
-Led by Damon and his amazing map reading skills we were drawn back to the T- Rex.
+Led by Harry and his amazing map reading skills we were drawn back to the T- Rex.
 At first some of is were a little hesitant but after a few minutes we were close enough to feel his breath.

 We had such a great time at the museum.
 We pressed every button available and opened every flap, we twisted every knob, we’ll definitely come back.
 We enjoyed every last moment, who said museums were boring, the minibus was the only place that you could catch us snoring.